florianhamel/fractol/README.md

 # fractol

-A program coded in C that generates 3 types of fractal : the famous Mandelbrot set, the Julia set with the possibility of choosing the complex parameter z at the start, and the Burning Ship.
+A program coded in C that generates 3 types of fractal : the famous Mandelbrot set, the Julia set with the possibility of choosing the complex parameter c at the start, and the Burning Ship.

 If you want to try it, you can do as follow:
 - Use a Linux distribution and check that you have the necessary packages (cf. README in the minilibx-linux directory)